 Construction warranties exists as an assurance from one party to another party that requirements will be met as defined in the contract.
 If failure occurs at any point before, during, or after a project’s completion, the warranty guarantees that the responsible party will move to rectify unsatisfactory work as agreed while relieving the other party of liability.

 Contracts require great attention and expertise and this is why it’s imperative you seek legal counsel.
-The Sarasota construction attorneys of Trent Cotney, P.A. can can help you ensure that your warranty obligations are limited to your own work and only for a set period of time.
+The Sarasota construction attorneys of Cotney Construction Law can can help you ensure that your warranty obligations are limited to your own work and only for a set period of time.